iAvoe/Az900-Module-4-Review/README.md

 - They differ at intent:
   - Azure Functions is a serverless compute service
   - Azure Logic Apps is intended to be a serverless orchestration service

-#### You need to process messages from a queue, parse them by using some existing imperative logic written in Java, and then send them to a third-party API.
-Which serverless option should you choose?
-- Azure Functions

 -----